2014 DHB Telehealth Stocktake

 - the use of videoconferencing for current and planned clinical services

 - other technologies being used or planned

 - barriers to uptake

-- what support the NZ Telehealth Forum and the National Health IT Board should offer DHBs to enable them to increase their use of telehealth.
+- what support the NZ Telehealth Forum and the National Health IT Board should offer district health boards to enable them to increase their use of telehealth.

 The stocktake provided a baseline from which to measure progress, and an information resource to enable new investment in telehealth to be more effectively deployed.
 It will also be used to help to build a network of telehealth expertise, and to identify the barriers to further progress.

-To get copies of the full report prepared for the Ministry of Health by Pat Kerr, Principal Consultant, NZ Telehealth Forum, please email: email@example.com
+To receive copies of the full report prepared for the Ministry of Health by Pat Kerr, Principal Consultant, NZ Telehealth Forum, please email: email@example.com